Let’s start with the understanding that if you’re job-hunting, you need to have a robust LinkedIn Profile.

 But, let’s drill down on some LinkedIn Profile personal branding basics as you’re writing your Profile content and building out your Profile.

-Effective Personal Branding for Your LinkedIn Profile
+Key Elements of Effective Personal Branding for Your LinkedIn Profile

 Focus on these parts of LinkedIn to strengthen your personal brand.